esp-rs/book/src/getting-started/tooling/esp-generate.md

 Replace the chip and project name accordingly.

-If you prefer not to use the TUI, you can specify options directly with the `-o/--options` flag.
-Additionally, using the `--headless` flag will prevent the TUI from launching:
+If you prefer to specify the options in a non-interactive way, you can specify options directly with the `-o/--options` flag.
+Additionally, using the `--headless` flag will prevent the TUI(Terminal User Interface) from launching:

 ```shell
 esp-generate --chip esp32 -o alloc -o wifi --headless your-project-name